tdelubac/eBOSSLens/README.md

 # eBOSSLens
 ## Currently under refactoring.
-Please do not use.
+Galaxy lensing should be working.
+## Use at own risk

 ## TO-DO list:
-* "Objectify" the code
-* Redo input and output for parallel computation
-* Try to optimize the code for parallel computation
+* Complete objectifing the code for QSO, LyA, jackpot lensing
+* Further improve in parameter configuration
+* Write a better document